xwiki-contrib/application-wikianalyzer/README.md

  * List of wikis where the extension is installed (namespaces)
  * List of pages installed by the extension

-### All Document Status
+### All Documents Status

-Somehow similar to the Document index, this livetable contains 3 additional columns:
+Somehow similar to the page index, this livetable contains 3 additional columns:
  * State of the document in comparison to your SVN (works only if the SVNApp is installed with a working profile)
  * State of the document in comparison to the original one in an extension (if the document is from an extension)
  * Name of the extension having installed this document if any